alan-turing-institute/defining-done/defining-done.md

 Level 04. **Distribute**: Release the repo on PiPY or CRAN or equivalent, include DOI

 Level 05. **Publisise**: Publish the repo with JOSS, and/or publicly present the work.

-## Reach and Robustness

-Level 01. **Internal users**: Identify how users already use the tool and its current issues.

-Level 02. **Best practices**: Address minimum code best practices with view to robustness and accessibility

-Level 03. **External users**: Identify how similar external users could use the tool and current barriers

-Level 04. **Generalise**: Identify how the tool could be made general and current barriers to that

-Level 05. **Proof of concept**: Demonstrate its use outside its original intended purpose/audience.